yereverluvinunclebert/GDID-Tester/README.md

 # GDID Tester utility

 A small program in VB6/TwinBasic (nothing special) that allows you to view the GDID value and remove it if you want to stymie a point of tracking by MicroSoft.
 The program is very slimline, it is 32bit but there is a twinproj file in the source that you can use to compile to 64bits using TwinBasic.
+Note that the TwinBasic version will lag behind the VB6 version as the VB6 code is the 'master'.

 <img width="531" height="381" alt="image" src="https://github.com/user-attachments/assets/88f14ed3-7bbd-4df7-9e97-db98bec7155d" />